Launch Recite Me assistive technology myaccountMyAccount login image

 Your assessment

-Your assessment will cover your strengths and abilities as well as your care needs.
+Your assessment will cover your strengths and abilities as well as your care and support needs.
 We will ask what you feel you are able to do as well as what you need help with.
 The assessment will cover areas of your life such as personal care, running your own home, your social life, learning activities and how safe you feel at home and in your community.

 You can contact your local social work office to have an assessment carried out and you may want to note down any comments, including your strengths, areas you need support in and what you would like to do in advance of our meeting or wait until we meet to consider.